lambdista/try/README.md

 `urlToString` reads the content of a URL into a `String`.
 The method takes two parameters: `url` which is the `String` representing the URL and `errorMessage` which is the `String` to return if the URL content retrieving fails.
 Notice the boilerplate code.
-You need to initialize the `Scanner` reference to `null`.
+You need to initialize the `scanner` reference to `null`.
 You also have to use a finally block and close the `Scanner` object after checking if it is not `null`.
 Wouldn't it be great if you could avoid such a boilerplate code and let an API do it for you?
-Well, take a look at the, semantically, same code in the following example implemented using `Try-Success-Failure`.
+Well, take a look at the, semantically, same code in the following example.

 #### Using the Try API ####
 ```java